Airsoft gun: Automatic electric guns (AEGs)

-Low powered electric guns
+Low-powered electric guns (LPEGs)

-Some airsoft guns are called low powered electric guns (LPEGs) to distinguish them from the original, more expensive and more powerful AEGs even though their mechanical/electrical design and operation is similar.
-They are not to be confused with mini electrics (described below).
-Originally they were only of novelty value, often regarded below spring-operated guns due to their construction and low velocities.
-Since there are spring action guns that can notably outperform the true low-end LPEGs and can be found at comparable prices, they are generally considered to be better choices.
+Some airsoft guns are called low-powered electric guns (LPEGs) to distinguish them from the original, more expensive and more powerful AEGs even though their mechanical/electrical design and operation is similar.

-Medium price electric guns
+Medium-power electric guns (MPEGs)

+MPEGs are the middle ground between LPEGs and AEGs.

-Some companies – like UTG with their popular MP5 and AK-47 models – have improved their quality to such an extent that some models are now considered simply as mid-ranged AEGs that are more affordable but still reasonably effective.
-Among airsofters, these are commonly called middle priced electric guns (MPEGs).
+Some companies, like UTG with their popular MP5 and AK-47 models, have improved their quality to such an extent that some models are now considered more affordable AEGs.